Skip to content

 RACL Implementation in SearchAI

 During the ingestion process, SearchAI imports the permissions (list of users, user groups, or user criteria- depending on the specific connector) that define who can access a particular file or article, along with the content and metadata.
 This access information is stored within the indexed content.
-Specifically, it is stored in the sourceACL field with every chunk.
+Specifically, it is stored in the sys_racl field with every chunk.

 Example: Consider a Google Drive file owned by John and shared with Smitha and Abby.
-In this case, the sourceAcl field will contain the identities of all three users.
+In this case, the sys_racl field will contain the identities of all three users.
 As a result, any answers generated from this file will be accessible only to John, Smitha, and Abby.

-Retrieving and Storing Access Information
+Step 1: Retrieving and Storing Access Information

 When RACL is enabled, the connector fetches document permissions along with its content from the source using the APIs provided by the source or the third-party application (e.g., Google Drive).
 The type of permissions depends on the supported mechanism in the backend application.
 For specific details, refer to the documentation of the respective connector.